-Make sure the butter is soft.
-Chop the candied ginger into small pieces.
+- Chop the candied ginger into small pieces.
 Set it aside.

-- Form cookies: Break small pieces of the dough, about the size of a walnut, and form little balls.
+- Form cookies: Break small pieces of the dough, and form little balls about the size of a walnut (about 35-40).
 Press them lightly with your palm.
-Place them on the baking tray, leaving enough space between them, they will spread a little.
+Place them on the baking sheets, leaving enough space between them; they will spread a little.

-When the first baking tray is full with cookies, place it immediately in the oven and bake the cookies for about 20 to 25 minutes or until nicely golden.
+- Bake: When the first baking tray is full of cookies, place it immediately in the oven and bake the cookies for about 20 to 25 minutes or until nicely golden.

-Start forming the cookies for the second tray.
-If using it a convection oven place them immediately in the oven together with the other tray.
-If using a regular oven, place the remaining batches of dough or shaped cookies in the fridge while the first batch of cookies is baking.
+- Next batch: Start forming the cookies for the second tray.
+If using a fan-assisted oven, you can bake two trays simultaneously.
+If using a regular oven, place the remaining batches of dough or shaped cookies in the fridge while the first batch is baking (Notes 5, 6).